tldr-pages/tldr/pages/common/arc.md

 > Arcanist: A CLI for Phabricator.
 > More information <https://secure.phabricator.com/book/phabricator/article/arcanist/>.

-- Send your code to Differential for review:
+- Send the changes to Differential for review:

 `arc diff`